 A Patch pocket is the easiest pocket to sew on your garments.
 You can sew a patch pocket with your sewing machine or even hand sew them to your clothes.

-Other than the convenience of a good pocket, they provide a design element to your garment as well.
-You can add a printed or embroidered patch pocket to your plain dress or a striped cloth can be placed diagonally to the striped dress for an interesting change.
+Besides the convenience of a good pocket, they also provide a design element to your garment.
+You can add a printed or embroidered patch pocket to your plain dress, or a striped cloth can be placed diagonally to the striped dress for an interesting change.

 Patch pocket pattern

 Regarding the size and shape of a patch pocket, they can be drafted in any shape you want.
 But usually a dimension of 5 inch wide and 5.5 inch length is used.

 If you are sewing them on a shirt usually they are placed about 2 1/4 inch away from the center of the shirt.

 The most important thing in designing the pattern for Patch pocket is that you need to be able to put your hand inside and maybe keep somethings in it.